epicary22/virtual_tenors/README.md

 ### bash/zsh:
 Run `git clone https://github.com/EthanTock/virtual_tenors.git <directory>`, where `<directory>` is the directory you want to clone this repository into.
+Make sure you have pygame installed by running `python3 -m pip install pygame` in the `<directory>`.
 Then, run `python3 main.py` from the `<directory>` to start up the virtual tenors.

 ## How to Play